Hatteras Island Restaurants

 - (252) 995-3663

-Fresh local seafood is the catch of the day at Cap’n Rolo’s.
+Fresh local seafood is the catch of the day at Capt’n Rolo’s.
 From fresh fish to clams, oysters, shrimp and scallops to mussels, crab legs and crawdads, they can satisfy a seafood craving.
 Fish tacos and great big seafood baskets (served with pasta salad or fries, cole slaw and hushpuppies) are some of the menu favorites.
 How about a frog leg basket?
 If you’re not in the mood for seafood, the menu has sandwiches, half-pound burgers, salads and a great selection of appetizers.
-Cap’n Rolo’s is open for lunch and dinner until 10 p.m.
-Monday through Saturday in the summer, and there’s a kids’ menu.
-Take-out orders are welcome.
+Capt’n Rolo’s is open for lunch and dinner until 10 p.m.
+Monday through Saturday in the summer.
+There’s a kids’ menu, and take-out orders are welcome.
 The bar serves beer, wine and liquor and is a good place to hang out to watch TV with friends.
-Happy Hour (appetizer specials) is daily between 3 and 5 p.m. in the summer season, and there’s live music here on Friday starting at 10 p.m.
+There’s live music here on Fridays starting at 10 p.m.

 Captain Beaners Coffee House